wanderdust/newsletter/content/posts/postgres_replication/index.md

 ...
 ```

-In reality, these logs contain byte-level changes to disk rather than row level changes, as shown in the example.
+In reality, these logs contain byte-level changes to disk rather than row level changes as shown in the example.

 Thanks to the WAL, if any of the replicas goes down, as it restarts, it can look at the logs and replay all the changes from where it left off to become up to date with the leader.